 I’ll argue that the twin sisters are Davis split into two.
 They represent Davis’s life-long struggle between romantic aspirations and professional ambition.
 This introspective work not only provides a peek into what made Davis tick, but offers a keen analysis of self-interest versus moral duty.
 She deals, of course, with issues from the perspective of a woman, but any person, man or woman, who has tried to balance love-life with career is bound to get something out of the movie.

-A Stolen Life is also one of the best studies of unrequited love that I’ve seen, and I’ll put it right up there, right next to Letter from an Unknown Woman (1948) and Splendor in the Grass (1961), two great films about one-sided love.
+A Stolen Life is also one of the best studies of unrequited love that I’ve seen.
+I’ll put it right up there, right next to Letter from an Unknown Woman (1948), Splendor in the Grass (1961), The Story of Adele H. (1974), and Death In Venice (1971), a handful of well-regarded classics about one-sided love.

 Davis’s excellent performance(s) hold the film together.
 The twins are almost identical-looking characters.
-She differentiates the sisters by using small gestures — it’s all very subtle, very clever.
-You really believe you are watching two actors — you know exactly which one is which at all times.
+She differentiates the sisters by using small gestures; it’s all very subtle, very clever.
+You really believe you are watching two actors (you know exactly which one is which at all times).
 The then-state-of-the-art special effects help create the illusion.
-The visual effects received an Oscar nomination.
+The visual effects team received an Oscar nomination.

 A Stolen Life was beautifully shot in Laguna Beach, California (a stand-in for New England) by Ernie Haller (Jezebel and Dark Victory) and Sol Polito (The Petrified Forest and The Letter).
 Max Steiner’s (Now, Voyager) music score is great too.

 Conclusions & Final Thoughts:

-A Stolen Life was a remake of the 1939 British film Stolen Life, with Elisabeth Bergner and Michael Redgrave.
+A Stolen Life was a remake of the now obscure and hard-to-find 1939 British film Stolen Life, with Elisabeth Bergner and Michael Redgrave.
 Davis took the story and made it her own.
-It’s hardly one of her best movies, but it’s an engaging, compelling dissection of its mercurial star.
+It’s an underrated classic movie, an engaging, compelling dissection of its mercurial star.
 B&W, 109 minutes, Not Rated.